 On NDTV’s Solutions summit, Google India head Rajan Anandan told us that Indians are researching extensively and deeply.
 This directly means that the demand for quality content hasn’t stopped and expected to increase further.

-Your web content, blogs, whitepapers, how-to guides, e-books, press releases, and any write up, should convey your online value proposition and voice.
+Your web content, blogs, whitepapers, how-to guides, e-books, press releases, and any write-up, should convey your online value proposition and voice.
 It’s a closely knit of words that may instantly appeal or dissuade your audience.

 You can call it graphics, photos, pictures, designs, textures, infographics, cartoons, memes, trolls, etc. they come in all shapes and sizes.
 Images are usually subordinate to text and complement it, and they are highly popular among Indians.

-This season of politics, political parties are spending moolah over trolls just to get the attention or bring bad reputation to competitors.
+This season of politics, political parties are spending moolah over trolls just to get the attention or bring a bad reputation to competitors.
 In India, marketers understand the importance of visual impact.